zeroincombenze/zerobug-test/midea/README.rst

 Overview / Panoramica
 =====================

-|en| z0bug_odoo test suite

-This module has no specific function for End-user.
+|en| This module has no specific function for End-user,
+it is designed for Odoo developers.

+This module aims to:

-It is a just a Odoo module example useful to developers.
-It is possible to see the differences among different Odoo versions.
+* It shows the differences among different Odoo versions
-Another purpose of this module is to validate the z0bug_odoo package.
+* It is used to validate the z0bug_odoo package
+* Define the qci table to manage test environment

 Developer info
 --------------

-There are two table in this module: one is independent from company, the other is company dependent.
+There are two table in this module: qci is independent from company, the other is company dependent.
 Here some difference among versions:

 +-----------+------------------------------------------------------------------------------+